Travel the world

 How Is this different from gap year consulting?

-There are a handful of excellent gap year consultants out there, and their main focus is matching young people with established gap year programs.
-Additionally, these consultants do not offer the peer group support that you get with Individual Adventures.
+There are a handful of excellent gap year consultants out there, and their main focus is matching young people with established (and often expensive) gap year programs.
+Our focus is on independent budget travel.

 What if I want to travel within my home country?

 We’d love to support your travels within your home country!
 Maybe there’s a great domestic opportunity that you want to make part of your adventure plan.
 Maybe you don’t yet feel comfortable traveling abroad.
 Maybe you’re on a very tight budget.
-No matter the reason, we are happy to have you as part of the Individual Adventures community!
+No matter the reason, we are happy to help!

 You also gain access to Launchpad, our 3-week digital workshop about staying productive as a self-directed learner: a handy tool for independent travelers, and a $100 value!